Heliocentrism: Giordano Bruno

+In particular, to support the Copernican view and oppose the objection according to which the motion of Earth would be perceived by means of the motion of winds, clouds etc., in La Cena de le Ceneri Bruno anticipates some of the arguments of Galileo on the relativity principle.
+Bruno was condemned by the Roman Inquisition and burned at the stake on the Campo de' Fiori in Rome in 1600.
+Note that he also uses the example now known as Galileo's ship.

 Tycho Brahe's geo-heliocentric system (c.
 1587)

 In this depiction of the Tychonic system, the objects on blue orbits (the Moon and the Sun) revolve around Earth.
 The objects on orange orbits (Mercury, Venus, Mars, Jupiter, and Saturn) revolve around the Sun.
 Around all is a sphere of fixed stars, located just beyond Saturn.

 Prior to the publication of De Revolutionibus, the most widely accepted system had been proposed by Ptolemy, in which Earth was the center of the universe and all celestial bodies orbited it.
-Tycho Brahe, arguably the most accomplished astronomer of his time, advocated against Copernicus' heliocentric system and for an alternative to the Ptolemaic geocentric system: a geo-heliocentric system now known as the Tychonic system in which the Sun and Moon orbit Earth, Mercury and Venus orbit the Sun inside the Sun's orbit of Earth, and Mars, Jupiter and Saturn orbit the Sun outside the Sun's orbit of Earth.
+Tycho Brahe (1546–1601), arguably the most accomplished astronomer of his time, advocated against Copernicus' heliocentric system and for an alternative to the Ptolemaic geocentric system: a geo-heliocentric system now known as the Tychonic system in which the Sun and Moon orbit Earth, Mercury and Venus orbit the Sun inside the Sun's orbit of Earth, and Mars, Jupiter and Saturn orbit the Sun outside the Sun's orbit of Earth.